longturn/freeciv21/docs/Coding/mapgen.rst

 .. note::
   See :doc:`/Manuals/Advanced/map-generator` for a less technical introduction.
+  This page expects the reader to already be familiar with the settings governing map creation.

 Map generation is performed in multiple passes.
 After some initialization, the first step, shared between all generators, is the creation of a basic